pazusoba/core/README.md

 - Max step (by default 25)
 - Max beam size (by default 1000)

-By increasing the beam size, it will take a bit more time to compute.
-The complexity is size * 3 * step.
-For size 1000 and step 25, it is 75,000.
+By increasing the beam size, it will take more time (linear space) to compute.
+With more CPU cores, it runs significantly faster.

-### QT
+### QT (Deprecated)
-This is my first ever qt application.
-I will add more functions to read boards in multiple ways and solve it at realtime to display the top results with basic replay features.
-However, I have to increase the speed first or it is super slow.
+This is now replaced with `automation`.

 ## Resources
-Things that were helpful during my experiments
+Things that were helpful during my experiments.

 - https://www.slideshare.net/mobile/tnkt37/6-37838644, tnkt37さんのスライド
     - tnkt37さん made a fancy robot that can solve the board in realtime